 - 1. Resources must be CEC-certifiable as an eligible renewable resource; - 2.
 Resources must utilize a commercially proven technology; - 3.
-Resources must be new or existing facilities; - a) an existing facility may participate in RAM without restriction if the existing facility is not currently delivering energy pursuant to an existing contractual agreement with SDG&E, PG&E or SCE, or if such an agreement exists but it is scheduled to terminate within 24 months of the proposed effective date of the utility's PPA from that RAM auction, as estimated by that utility's RAM Bidding Protocol (e.g., April 12, 2013) - 4.
+Resources must be new or existing facilities; - a) an existing facility may participate in RAM without restriction if the existing facility is not currently delivering energy pursuant to an existing contractual agreement with SDG&E, PG&E or SCE, or if such an agreement exists but it is scheduled to terminate within 24 months of the utility's expected date of CPUC approval for the utility's PPA from that RAM auction, as estimated by that utility's RAM Bidding Protocol (i.e., December 23, 2013) - 4.
 Resources must sell its entire output to SDG&E (full buy/sell) or all output in excess of onsite load to SDG&E (excess sales). - 5.
 The project must not sell partial output from a system sized above 20 MW.